ishaan95/ishaan95.github.io/_posts/2026-02-19-teaching_diagrams.md

 ![Inheritance in Python](/assets/imgs/class_inheritance.png)

 ### Timed Scheduler
 The purpose is to synchronize the end time of tasks to t=0.
-Tasks have dependencies.
+Tasks (x) have dependencies (y).
 ![Timed Scheduler](/assets/imgs/timed_scheduler_03.png)

 ### Event based Simulation